 Located a short subway ride from Midtown Manhattan at 161st Street and River Avenue, Yankee Stadium is arguably the most notable landmark in the Bronx.

-Opened in 2009 to replace the original Yankee Stadium, it actually looks and feels more like the Roman Colosseum than a ballpark, due mainly to its imposing exterior with towering arched windows set in limestone, granite and cast stone.
+Yankee Stadium 2.0 actually looks and feels more like the Roman Colosseum than a ballpark, due mainly to its imposing exterior with towering arched windows set in limestone, granite and cast stone.

 Even on game day, it can be a rather sterile experience, focused more on celebrating baseball’s greatest franchise and its storied past rather than entertaining the fans.